Early Childhood Education

 - Various effective teaching practices

-High achieving students can choose to apply for membership as an Honors Program candidate, or an international student teaching experience at the Pan American School of Porto Alegre in Brazil.
+High achieving students can apply for an international student teaching experience at the Pan American School of Porto Alegre in Brazil.
 Early childhood education majors may also wish to enroll in the Elementary Religion Teacher Certificate, Early Childhood Generalist Endorsement program, and the Early Childhood Endorsement Graduate Certificate Program for Educators.

 Learn more about the early childhood education major and the College of Social Sciences.